schtibe/rmux/README.md

 Installation
 ------------

-Think of an unique id for yourself, a nick name, or something.
-It should conflict with other users on the target systems.
+Think of an unique id for yourself, a nick name or something.
+It should NOT conflict with other users on the target systems.
 We call id \<id\>

 ````bash